 3.5.
 ACA & Subscriber Certificate Reissuance

 ACA & Subscriber Certificate Reissuance is exactly the same as renewing a certificate (including rekeying with new keys pairs) with the exception that the validity period end date remains the same as the old certificate which is being replaced.
+Certificate reissuance reusing the same key pair is allowed under this standard only at the rudimentary assurance level.

 3.5.1.
 Circumstances of an ACA & Subscriber Certificate Reissuance